2015 Tbilisi flood: Background

 The Vere, a right tributary of the Mtkvari, runs through Tbilisi's Vake and Saburtalo neighborhoods.
 It is characterized by periodic flash floods, which had turned this normally small stream into a surging river, causing significant flooding in 1960, 1963, 1972, and 1995.
-In 1972, it resulted in several fatalities and completely flooded the Tbilisi Zoo.
+In 1972, the flood resulted in several fatalities and completely inundated the Tbilisi Zoo.

 Damage and casualties

-After several hours of intense rain on June 13, 2015, a landslide was released above the village of Akhaldaba, which is located about 20 km southwest of Tbilisi.
-A million m3 of land, mud, and trees were carried by the landslide as it moved into Tbilisi and dammed up the Vere River twice, first at a 10 m wide channel at Tamarashvili Street and then at a channel beneath Heroes's Square, a significant traffic intersection that was connected to Tamarashvili Street by the Vere Valley Highway.
+After several hours of intense rain on June 13, 2015, a landslide occurred above the village of Akhaldaba, which is located about 20 km southwest of Tbilisi.
+A million m3 of land, mud, and trees were carried by the landslide as it moved into Tbilisi and dammed up the Vere River twice, first at a 10 m wide channel at Tamarashvili Street and then at a channel beneath Heroes' Square, a significant traffic intersection that was connected to Tamarashvili Street by the Vere Valley Highway.

 The resulting flood inflicted severe damage on the Tbilisi Zoo, Heroes' Square, Mziuri Park, and nearby streets and houses, resulting in at least 20 deaths, including three zoo workers.
 One of them, a 56-year-old woman, had recently returned to work after having had an arm amputated two weeks earlier after a tiger mauled it.
 A young rescue officer, Zurab Muzashvili, who died after having rescued seven people, was posthumously awarded the Medal for Civic Devotion.

-About 36 people were admitted for mild-to-moderate injuries; most of them were discharged from hospitals on the same day.
+About 36 people were hospitalized for mild-to-moderate injuries; most of them were discharged from hospitals on the same day.
 Of the 24 people reported as missing as of late 14 June, 6 remained unaccountable for on 16 June.
 More than 40 families were left homeless and 22,000 people were left without electricity.
 The Georgian government reported a preliminary estimated flood damage cost from GEL 40 million to 100 million.

 Animals in streets

 The Tbilisi Zoo lost more than 300 animals, nearly half of its inhabitants: the majority were killed by flooding.
 Several surviving inhabitants of the zoo—a hippopotamus, big cats, wolves, bears, and hyenas—escaped from destroyed pens and cages to the streets of Tbilisi and a police unit was employed to round them up.
-Some were killed, others were recaptured and brought back to the zoo.
+Some were killed, whilst others were recaptured and brought back to the zoo.
 The media ran footage showing the hippopotamus making its way to a flooded Heroes' Square, one of Tbilisi's major roadway hubs, where it was subdued with a tranquilizer dart.
 On 17 June a white tiger remaining on the loose attacked and mortally wounded a man in a storehouse near the zoo.
 The animal was eventually shot dead by the police.
 An African penguin was found at the Red Bridge border crossing with Azerbaijan, having swum some 60 km south from Tbilisi.